-What was it that decided the future of a child born in a little village in Mayenne?
+What was it that decided the future of a child born in a little village of Mayenne?

 It was a desire, from early age to bake pies with fruits from his father’s orchard.
 His family loved them and early on, he realized that love of good food and temptation went hand in hand.